 In this case you have two choices: import an extent from existing data or draw an extent.
 A map’s extent is the area on the ground that you want the map to cover.

-7. The Mapboard Options window opens.
-Choose Set Map Level of Detail to, and for Scale, choose Continent – High Detail.
+8. Choose Set Level of Detail, and for Preset, choose Continent – High Detail.

 Not a cartographer?
 Level of detail is also called LOD, and in the mapping world it is closely tied to scale.
 Scale is the relationship between distances on the map and distances on the ground in the real world, and it is often expressed with a scale bar.
 Scale, extent and artboard size all affect one another.
 You can’t show twice as much land on the same size paper without also changing the scale.
 For this reason, the width and height of your artboard size will automatically adjust as you change the LOD.
 You can think of scale like resolution, but for geography.

-The County LOD will give you detailed data, since it is designed for mapping a smaller area, while the World LOD will give you a much more generalized layer.
+The County LOD will give you more detailed data, since it is designed for mapping a smaller area, while the World LOD will give you less.
 Continent – High Detail will give you more detail than you need, but it’s better to start detailed and downgrade later if you need to.

 Congratulations—you’ve defined the scale, extent, and artboard size of your map.
 Next you need to add data.